Flexible Gravitational-Wave Parameter Estimation with Transformers

 In this \emph{Letter}, we propose a neural architecture and training strategy that enable flexible analysis of heterogeneous GW~data.
 The key idea is to process strain data using a transformer encoder and exploit its ability to handle input sequences of arbitrary length~\citep{vaswani:2017}.
 We partition data sets into sequences of short strain segments called tokens, and randomly drop tokens during training to mimic frequency cuts and missing detectors.
 Through the self-attention mechanism, the model learns to identify correlations between strain segments, capturing global dependencies across detectors and frequencies, and to marginalize over missing data.
 Although transformers have been used for a range of GW~tasks~\citep{jiang:2022, shi:2024, wang_waveformer:2024, chatterjee:2024, khalouei:2025, joshi:2025, papalini:2025}, previous work has not leveraged their inherent flexibility in handling variable-length or incomplete data.
 Our approach is inspired by works on missing data in SBI~\citep{shukla:2021, wang_missing_data:2024, gloeckler:2024, verma:2025}.

 We integrate the transformer encoder into the \dingo framework for GW~PE, yielding a flexible model that we call \dingoT~(\dingo~Transformer, version~1; see Fig.~\ref{fig:architecture}).
 We demonstrate its versatility and performance through injection studies and analyses of real data.
-In particular, we reanalyze 48~events from the LIGO-Virgo-KAGRA (LVK)~\cite{ligo:2014,virgo:2014,kagra:2020} third observing run~(O3)~\citep{ligo_gwtc-21:2024, ligo_gwtc-3:2023, ligo_data_release_gwtc21_zenodo:2022, ligo_data_release_gwtc3_zenodo:2021}, spanning 17~combinations of detectors and frequency ranges, with a single network.
+In particular, with a single network, we reanalyze 48~out of 84~binary black holes~(BBHs) from the LIGO-Virgo-KAGRA (LVK)~\cite{ligo:2014,virgo:2014,kagra:2020} third observing run~(O3)~\citep{ligo_gwtc-21:2024, ligo_gwtc-3:2023, ligo_data_release_gwtc21_zenodo:2022, ligo_data_release_gwtc3_zenodo:2021} that are consistent with our prior (generic spins, component masses $m_1, m_s \in [10, 120]~M_\odot$, and luminosity distance $d_L \in [0.1, 6]~\si{\giga \parsec}$).
+Together, these events span 17~combinations of detectors and frequency ranges.
 Compared to baseline neural posterior estimation~(NPE) networks with residual network encoders~\citep{dax_dingo:2021}, \dingoT improves median importance sampling efficiency from 1.4\% to 4.2\%.
 We further analyze all events using all possible LIGO-Virgo detector combinations.
 Such studies are extremely costly for standard methods, but can be used to identify data systematics.
-As a final demonstration, we use frequency cuts to perform inspiral-merger-ringdown consistency tests on seven events.
-Previously, conducting all of these experiments would have required training 94~different models to handle the disparate settings.
+As a final demonstration, we use frequency cuts to perform inspiral-merger-ringdown consistency tests on seven events where \dingoT yields reliable posterior estimates.
+Previously, conducting all of these experiments would have required training 94~different models to handle the various detector combinations, and frequency ranges for events as well as tests of general relativity.

 Our study thus represents a step towards generalized inference models in GW~astronomy, enabling flexible choice of detector and frequency settings without retraining.
 This flexibility opens new prospects for analyzing large catalogs~\cite{ligo_gwtc-21:2024,ligo_gwtc-3:2023}, facilitating rapid assessments of systematics and consistency across diverse data-analysis settings~\cite{payne:2022, udall:2025}, as well as more robust approaches to missing data.
 In addition, our transformer model \dingoT\footnote{Weights for \dingoT and \dingo baseline~\citep{kofler_dingoT_zenodo}, as well as corresponding code are publicly available: \href{https://github.com/dingo-gw/dingo-T1}{https://github.com/dingo-gw/dingo-T1}.
 The model was trained taking~\citep{talbot_window_fix:2025} into account.} serves as a powerful and general encoder for GW~data which could be fine-tuned on other tasks such as GW~detection, providing a foundation for efficient and scalable GW~science.